| +Home | Museum | Wanted | Specs | Previous | Next |

 managers via Friden Inter-Office Communication C-0045.
 The option was

-called the ENTRY COUNTER, and involved adding a four-digit
+designated the 1901 Entry Counter, and involved adding a four-digit

-upper part of the cabinet was made to allow the counter to show through
+the upper part of the cabinet was made to allow the counter

-a cutout in the panel to the right of the CRT display.
-The counter would
+to show through a cutout in the panel to the right of the CRT display.

 (with the exception of [CLEAR ALL], [CLEAR ENTRY] or [OVER FLOW/LOCK]